Post-Master's Doctor of Nursing Practice

 - Quality Improvement (2 credits)

-- Evidence Based Practice (2 credits) Professional Seminar (1 credit)
+- Evidence-based Practice (2 credits)

-- Specialty Coursework
+- Specialty coursework

-- Summer
+Summer

-- Implementation of Evidence Based Practice (2 credits)
+- Implementation of Evidence-based Practice (2 credits)

 - Policy (2 credits)